Marijuana Legalization and Accident Benefits: What You Need to Know

-Relying on section 30 of the Statutory Accident Benefits Schedule, section 4.4 of the Ontario auto policy lists limits on SABs coverage.
+However, certain limitations can be imposed on the coverage available to injured policyholders.
 In particular, it denies income-replacement benefits, non-earner benefits, and payments for other expenses if an insured driver is convicted of a criminal offence involving the operation of an automobile.

 Ontario law requires motor vehicle insurance policies to include certain minimum coverages, but it permits insurers to sell additional coverage in exchange for increased premiums.
 One of those, described in section 7 of the standard Ontario auto insurance policy, covers loss of or damage to an insured’s own automobile caused by a peril like fire, theft, collision, or other perils, depending on the specific coverage selected.